SansGuidon/bookmarks/README.md

 * [have i been pwned](https://haveibeenpwned.com/Passwords) - Check if your password may have been compromised in a data breach
 * [/r/pwned](https://www.reddit.com/r/pwned/) -  data breaches, site defacements, rm's, hack logs
 * [**/r/selfhosted/**](https://www.reddit.com/r/selfhosted/) - alternatives to popular online services that can be self hosted
-* [**Edward Dickson**](https://github.com/Kickball/awesome-selfhosted) - awesome-selfhosted : list of Free Software network services and web applications which can be hosted locally
+* [**awesome-selfhosted**](https://github.com/Kickball/awesome-selfhosted) - list of Free Software network services and web applications which can be hosted locally
 * [Selfhosted on Slack](https://selfhosted.herokuapp.com/) - community for everything about self-hosted web apps and related technologies
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/) - a directory of direct links to delete your account from web services
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/fake-identity-generator/) - Fake identity generator